 Flexible Working Practices

-Our Silver Award submission will highlight Lancaster University's encouragement of flexible working practices.
+An important part of Lancaster University's Athena SWAN submissions is its encouragement of flexible working practices.
 Read more about the positive experiences of Science and Technology staff.